Overexploitation of resources

 TER-consult

-[Automatic translation follows] TER is a design office at the service of forests and the environment founded by 5 biongenier sharing the same quality values and requirements in environmental engineering.
-The speed of intervention, quality, but above all the exchange and sustainability of our approaches, are priority in our work … [see more]
+[Automatic translation follows] TER is a design office serving forests and the environment founded by 5 Bioengineers sharing the same values and quality requirements in environmental engineering.
+The speed of intervention, quality, but above all the exchange and sustainability of our approaches, are priorities in our working approach.
+TER-consult develops … [see more]

 The Forest Company